cthulhuology/just-in-time-registration/README.md

 This project features two scripts in the `bin` directory :

-  - [`create-and-register-ca.sh`](bin/create-and-register-ca.sh) starts the process of creating a Certificate Authority and will, if you accept it, register the newly created certificate on AWS IoT, activate it, and enable its auto registration status.
+  - [`create-and-register-ca.sh`](bin/create-and-register-ca.sh) starts the process of creating an X.509 Root Certificate of Authority and will, if you accept it, register the newly created certificate on AWS IoT, activate it, and enable its auto registration status.
-  - [`create-device-certificate.sh`](bin/create-device-certificate.sh) uses a previously created Certificate Authority to sign a new device certificate which is ready to be provisionned on a device.
+  - [`create-device-certificate.sh`](bin/create-device-certificate.sh) uses a previously created Root Certificate of Authority to sign a new device certificate which is ready to be provisionned on a device.

 In order to be able to execute the above scripts, make sure that they are executable.
 On a Unix system, you can run `chmod +x <your_script>` in order to do so.